Sometimes I usually try to

 brand loyal who has no house in the rurals.

-who are scantily dressed whose aim is to ‘pita na’ an inebriated chap.
+Then some hot ladies are scantily dressed whose aim is to ‘pita na’ an inebriated chap.
 Their

 miniskirts are way too revealing.
 Yellow faces, pouty red lips, darkened